AFTER HOURS

 Call us in the morning so that we can determine the best course of action.

-If you are not able to pick it up, please check on it in the morning to be sure it is still there and give us a call.
+If you are not able to pick the animal up, please check on it in the morning to be sure it is still there and give us a call.

 For Songbirds: